 This guide will break down everything you need to know, from surface materials and sizes to the subtle features that separate a good mouse pad from a great one.
-Whether you’re a professional esports athlete or just starting your PC gaming journey, choosing the right foundation for your mouse is a game-changer.
+Whether you’re a professional esports athlete or just starting your PC gaming journey, choosing the right foundation for your mouse is a major upgrade.
+For shop curated reviews on this site.

 What is a Gaming Mouse Pad and Why Do You Need One?